Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 ## Security, Governance and Compliance

 For Contoso to understand what controls must be implemented, and where these controls must be layered in their Azure architecture, they have developed and established a control framework to map their requirements to Azure platform capabilities.
-The framework principals are data protection, network protection, key management, vulnerability, and least privilege to ensure any allowed Azure service can conform to Contoso's enterprise security requirements, which are implemented using Azure Policy, Azure AD PIM, Azure RBAC, Azure Security Center, Azure Sentinel, and Azure Monitor.
+The framework principles are data protection, network protection, key management, vulnerability, and least privilege to ensure any allowed Azure service can conform to Contoso's enterprise security requirements, which are implemented using Azure Policy, Azure AD PIM, Azure RBAC, Azure Security Center, Azure Sentinel, and Azure Monitor.

 Through policy-driven management, Contoso's policy implementation will ensure new subscriptions and resources will immediately be brought to their target compliant state.
 The primary policy effects used by Contoso to achieve this are "deployIfNotExists", "deny", "append", and "modify".